-Volunteer Work Events: Third Saturday of the month (except January, June and December)
+Volunteer Work Events: Generally the third Saturday of the month (excepting January, June and December).

 Volunteer in the Arboretum!
 Work events are generally held on the third Saturday of the month, and commonly include activities such as tree planting, seed collecting or removing invasive plants.
 Specific project and meeting location will be announced in advance of the event.
 Check the calendar for details.
 We also plan other work events on an "as needed" basis.